kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(a\) This section shall apply only to charters conducted by educational institutions for charter groups comprised of bona fide participants in a formal academic course of study abroad which is of at least 4 weeks duration.
 The charter group may also include a student participant's immediate family (spouse, children, and parents).
 Except as modified in this section, all terms and conditions of this part applicable to the operation of Public Charters shall apply to charters conducted by educational institutions.

-\(b\) An educational institution conducting such a charter shall submit to theOffice of International Aviation, U.S. Air Carrier Licensing/Special Authorities Division, a statement, signed by its president, certifying that it meets the definition of “educational institution” set forth in §380.2.
+\(b\) An educational institution conducting such a charter shall submit to theOffice of International Aviation, U.S. Air Carrier Licensing/Special Authorities Division, a statement, signed by its president, certifying that it meets the definition of “educational institution” set forth in [[Volume 4/D Special regulations/0380 Public charters.md#§380.2   Definitions.|§380.2]].

-\(c\) An educational institution conducting such a charter need not comply with the requirements of §§380.25, 380.28, 380.34, and 380.35.
+\(c\) An educational institution conducting such a charter need not comply with the requirements of §[[Volume 4/D Special regulations/0380 Public charters.md#§380.25   Prospectus filing and related requirements.|§380.25]], 380.28, 380.34, and 380.35.

 ## Subpart C—Requirements Applicable to Charter Operators